 With a dual degree in printmaking and archaeology Kapur has made a career of understanding and writing about art from the perspective of the maker.
-She has provided writing and art interpretation for New York arts institutions including the Brooklyn Museum and The Drawing Center.
-Her art has been featured in The Chronicles of Exandria Vol. III published by Dark Horse Comics, in the upcoming Beginnings & Endings comic anthology from ipsy bipsy studios, for musician and finalist Rama Gu on NPR's Tiny Desk Contest 2020, and elsewhere.
+She has provided writing and art interpretation for New York arts institutions including the Brooklyn Museum.
+Her art has been featured in The Chronicles of Exandria Vol. III published by Dark Horse Comics, in the Beginnings & Endings comic anthology from ipsy bipsy studios, for musician and finalist Rama Gu on NPR's Tiny Desk Contest 2020, and elsewhere.

 Adobe After Effects